vef-am/vef-am/README.md

 <!-- ## Hi there 👋 -->
 # 👋 Hello!
 Welcome to my profile.

-I'm a third-year Computer Engineering student at the **Polytechnic University of Catalonia (UPC)**, specializing in Computing.
+I'm a third-year Computer Science & Engineering student at the **Polytechnic University of Catalonia (UPC)**, specializing in Computing.

 ### 🚀 Skills
 - **C++**: Strong knowledge in algorithm development and data structures.